What Is A Petrol Engine, Its Application, Parts and How it Works?

 Because pistons in gasoline engines tend to have much shorter strokes than pistons in diesel engines, it typically takes less time for a piston in a petrol engine to complete its stroke than a piston in a diesel engine.

 However, the lower compression ratios of gasoline engines give them lower efficiency than diesel engines.
-Typically, most gasoline engines have approximately 20% (avg.) thermal efficiency, which is nearly half of the diesel engines.
+The average thermal efficiency of gasoline engines is around 20%, which is almost half that of diesel engines.

 Advantages